vladsaveliev/sequana/doc/case_example_trimming_snp.rst

 Effect of the trimming of SNPs detection
 ===========================================

-:Description:
+:Description: Effect of trimming (or not trimming) on the the SNPs detection.

 In this case example, we will take a paired-end data set, and apply the quality pipeline using trimming quality (removing bases with quality below 30).
-Then, we will run the variant calling pipeline to (1) perform the mapping on a reference and detect SNPs.
+Then, we will run the variant calling pipeline to perform the mapping on a reference and detect SNPs.

 We will repeat this analysis without trimming low quality reads at all.